A HUMID WEEKEND WITH STORMS AT TIMES

 Your First Alert Weather Forecast:

-We’re entering into an unsettled stretch of weather...
-A front will get stuck across the western Great Lakes over the next several days.
-This boundary will be the focus for shower and storm activity for the weekend.
-While your weekend will NOT be a complete washout, occasional storms may have downpours and gusty winds.
+A front that is stuck across the western Great Lakes will continue to bring us unsettled weather this weekend.
+This boundary will be the focus for shower and storm activity.
+While your weekend will NOT be a complete washout, occasional storms may have downpours, hail, and gusty winds.
 Through the weekend, the risk of severe weather is generally LOW, but a few isolated severe storms will be possible.
+Today’s storm chances look isolated, but additional scattered storms will be possible tomorrow.

-You should also be on alert for some areas of dense fog late tonight.
-Drivers may have to deal with poor visibility early Saturday morning, especially in the Fox Valley and along the lakeshore.
-Fog likely returns again Saturday night inot the early start of Sunday.
+Patchy fog is possible this morning but should clear by later this morning.
+Fog will be possible again tonight and into tomorrow morning.

-Otherwise, it’s going to be a humid weekend.
-Saturday’s temperatures look a little cooler (70s) due to a northeast breeze, but as south winds return on Sunday, we will see temperatures rebounding back into the mid 80s.
+Otherwise, it’s going to be a humid.
+Today’s temperatures look a little cooler (70s) due to a northeast breeze, but as south winds return tomorrow, we will see temperatures rebounding back into the mid 80s.
 It looks like this steamy weather will last through most of next week too...

 You can always keep our forecast handy with our free weather app.
 Look for the WBAY First Alert Weather App in the Apple app store and Google Play (click here on your mobile device).